CutaneousBioinf/Multiome-Pipeline-new/README.md

 # Multiome-Pipeline
 This pipeline comprises 4 steps as can be seen below.
-The `output_dir` option in the bash code specifies the directory where the output pdf files will be stored, and the `dir_config` input argument specifies the path of config.yml
+The `output_dir` option in the bash code specifies the directory where the output pdf files will be stored, the `output_dir` in the config.yml file specifies where the .RDS files or .csv files generated intermediately will be stored, and the `dir_config` input argument specifies the path of config.yml

 ## To use the pipeline:
 Run the following sample bash code for each step, please note that all the input arguments should be listed in the config.yml.